Why Is Generosity So Difficult?

 - we may see vulnerability as a weakness and be treated that way by others.

-If we have experienced any shaming in our early years we are unlikely to be comfortable with generosity.
+If we have experienced any shaming in our early years we may be uncomfortable with generosity.

 Generosity And Nature